The Demon Spirit

 The Demon Spirit is a fantasy novel by American writer R. A. Salvatore, the second book in the first DemonWars Saga trilogy.
-It is also the second out of seven books in the combined DemonWars Saga.
+It is also the second of seven books in the combined DemonWars Saga.

 Plot summary

 Even with the destruction of the dactyl, all is not well in the kingdom of Honce-the-Bear.
 The servants of Bestesbulzibar still roam the land, creating havoc while, at St.-Mere-Abelle, the centaur Bradwarden is held captive.
 It is up to Elbryan and Pony, with help from friends, to attempt a rescue while fighting the enemy.
-It is during this time that Elbryan teaches Pony Bi'nelle dasada, the sword-dance of the Touel'alfar, the short winged elves of Corona.
+It is during this time that Elbryan teaches Pony Bi'nelle dasada, the sword-dance of the Touel'alfar, the short-winged elves of Corona.
 It is also at this time that Father Abbot Markwart, head of the Church of St. Abelle, begins his spiral downward.
-In this novel the reader meets Andacanavar, a northern ranger from Alpinador.
+In this novel, the reader meets Andacanavar, a northern ranger from Alpinador.
 Also, the character of Marcalo De'Unnero becomes more fully developed.